stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 terms which would freeze the blood if not masked by a bland optimism.
 But it is not from them that there came the single glimpse of forbidden aeons which chills me when I think of it and maddens me when I dream of it.
-That glimpse, like all dread glimpses of truth, flashed out from an accidental piecing together of separated things&mdash;in this case an old newspaper item and the notes of a dead professor.
+That glimpse, like all dread glimpses of truth, flashed out from an accidental piecing together of separated things--in this case an old newspaper item and the notes of a dead professor.
 I hope that no one else will accomplish this piecing out;
 certainly, if I live, I shall never knowingly supply a link in so hideous a chain.
 I think that the professor, too, intended to keep silent regarding the part he knew, and that he would have